 links indicate optional reading.

-The objectives of this topic are for you to understand the range of technologies
+The objectives of this topic are for you to understand the policy issues

 Some topics include: